Ceres Life MYGA

 Use our calculator to see how much guaranteed income your annuity can provide.

-This page explains how the Ceres Life MYGA works, what the guarantee periods mean, how liquidity and surrender schedules actually function, and how to think about “income later” options such as annuitization.
-We’ll also walk through Market Value Adjustment (MVA) in plain English, because that’s one of the most misunderstood parts of fixed deferred annuities.
+This page explains how the Ceres Life MYGA works, what the guarantee periods mean, how liquidity and surrender schedules actually function, and how to think about income options such as annuitization.
+We will also walk through the Market Value Adjustment in plain English, because that is one of the most misunderstood parts of fixed deferred annuities.
+If you are in the early stage of comparing fixed annuity designs, you may also want to explore our broader annuities hub and then narrow your focus to fixed-rate options.
+When we reference rates, it is always current as of the time you are reading — because MYGA rates change frequently and the figures shown in any illustration should be verified before application.

 Compare Ceres Life MYGA Terms & Guaranteed Rates